Kangiriyanka/joe-farah/src/pages/posts/post-2.md

 ## Piano

 I never had any formal training in harmonica and guitar, but I really wanted to for piano.
-When I was living in Japan.
-I took 30-minute lessons every Thursday for less than year.
+When I was living in Japan, I took 30-minute lessons every Thursday for less than a year.
 I had forgotten how great it was to have a teacher<sup> <a class= "secondary-a" href="#footnotes"> 4.</sup> </a> point out your mistakes and tell you what to focus on.
-I improved quite fast because of her and because of how much I loved the instrument.
+I improved quite fast thanks to her and because of how much I loved the instrument.

 &nbsp;